 The Gallery Web Part is ideal for pages that want to display a series of images or videos that are of varying sizes and orientations (a mix of horizontal and vertical, some wider than others, etc).
 It is optimal for interior pages because it’s flexible with sizing, so long as images meet our base image size requirements of 800px wide and optimized for Web.
 It has various settings under Edit Web Part where you can set it to auto-advance, show thumbnails of the images at the bottom, and more.
 The Gallery Web Part also allows for captions that default to the lower left corner with a small text size.

 The Slideshow Web Part is best used on home pages and really wide landing pages.
-The Slideshow Web Part works differently than the Gallery in that it works with a fixed width and height (unlike the Gallery Web Part, which adjusts and displays each image optimally).
+The Slideshow Web Part works differently than the Gallery in that it works with a fixed width and height (the Gallery Web Part adjusts to display each image optimally).
 For the Slideshow Web Part, we recommend images be as close to 1900px by 500px as possible - exact is best.
 The thing the Slideshow Web Part offers that the Gallery Web Part does not is flexibility with text overlay content.

-If the page you just created doesn't show up where it is supposed to, or only shows up when you are logged in, but doesn't appear when you are logged out and viewing the live site check to make sure that the page is Checked In and Published.
+If the page you created doesn't show up where it is supposed to, or only shows up when you are logged in, but doesn't appear when you are logged out and viewing the live site, check to make sure that the page is Checked In and Published.

 When a page is Checked In, the yellow status bar (when you are logged in) says "Checked In and viewable by authorized users."
 If the page is just Checked In and not published, it is only viewable to other editors and not to the public.
 If the page is checked out to you or someone else it will either say "Checked out and editable" or "This page is being edited and is checked out to [name]."